ntg-mono

 Apply for an environmental (mining) licence

-This is required under the Environment Protection Act 2019.
+This is a requirement under the Environment Protection Act 2019.

-You must get this licence before starting any mining activity that causes substantial disturbance of the mining site.
+You must get this licence before starting any mining activity that causes substantial disturbance on the mining site.

 The licence replaces the need for authorisation under the repealed Mining Management Act 2001.